CSCI4850/s22-team2-project/README.md

 <hr>
 Once all of this is completed, please continue to the 'demo' folder found within this repository.
 From there, there will be a step-by-step process to show you how this system works from beginning to end.
 Thank you and we hope you enjoy our project!

-<h1 align="center"><b>DEMO DRAFT</b></h1>
-The purpose of this network is to be able to give the system a picture of a Magic the Gathering (MtG) card and then have the system the name of the card to the user.
-To accomplish this, we have set up several parts to create the current version of the system to do this task.<br>

 <h3 align="center"><b>Parts of Network</b></h3>

 <b><i>Card File:</i></b> This data file contains over 30,000 unique MtG cards.
 Each entry has the given card's name, the set that card was